Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 joris runs into the garage and daan rolss perception

-daan notices him but continues wroking joris decides to be a bit more quiet.
+daan notices him but continues working

+joris decides to be a bit more quiet.

 daan receives the letter from aki in fox shape